 “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.”
 (Acts 1:14, NIV84)

-Are you like me?
-Do you have more questions than you have answers?
+Do you ever have more questions than you have answers?
 Do you have doubts and concerns?
-Then, like me, you too need to resolve to be more committed to prayer.
+We need to resolve to be more committed to prayer.
 We need to boldly go before the throne of God so we might gain direction and discernment.
 Shortly after the disciples made their commitment to prayer, they experienced the powerful indwelling of the Holy Spirit on the day of Pentecost.
 Three thousand people came to faith that day.
-Just imagine what the Lord might be able to do today with the body of Christ that commits themselves to one-minded prayer.
+Just imagine what the Lord might be able to do today with a body of Christ that commits themselves to one-minded prayer.
 Or on a smaller scale, imagine what God might be able to do in your personal life to bring answers to your questions and direction to your journey.